60-lines-of-python/four_fours/README.rst

         niceness = sum(x[1] for x in s4.values())
         print(f'length: {len(s4)}, total niceness {niceness} (avg: {round(niceness / len(s4), 3)})')

-The ``s4`` dictionary uses s dictionary comprehension to get the expressions that were found that are in the range I care about (0 to 100).
+The ``s4`` dictionary uses a dictionary comprehension to get the expressions that were found that are in the range I care about (0 to 100).
 A string replace of ``.4~`` with (4/9) along with the importing ``sqrt`` and the factorial function as ``fac`` ensure that the expression is legal python.
 The expression is printed out, with a warning of exclamation marks if the evaluation of the expression